wellsaid-labs/tts-evaluation/docs/SOFTWARE_DESIGN_CONSIDERATIONS.md

 - [Language Invariants](/docs/LANGUAGE_INVARIANTS.md)
 - [Voice-Over Invariants](/docs/VOICE_OVER_INVARIANTS.md)

-*Keep in mind that many of these invariants were created for English*
+*Keep in mind that many of these invariants were created for English.*